Jonosenior/caesar_cypher/README.md

 # Caesar Cypher

-This projects uses a Caesar cypher - a basic form of encryption - to encode any user input.
+This projects uses a Caesar Cypher - a basic form of encryption - to encode any user input.
+You can try out the live app [here](https://blooming-brushlands-58622.herokuapp.com/).

+The application takes a text and a number input from the user, and replaces each letter of the text by 'shifting' it by the number.
+So an input of "A, 3" produces "D", as the letter D is three places down from A.

 This project went through three iterations.
 The first was a simple Ruby script, the second was to add Rspec tests, and the third was to use Sinatra to add a front-end.